RockefellerArchiveCenter/bits_and_bytes/_posts/2013-04-01-the-latest-artefactual-visit.md

 For now, this process is very much designed around the FCD collection, but the plan is to use this pilot project as a way to come up with a more generalized process for connecting existing description in the ATReference with digital objects, whether born-digital or digitized later.

-This is a complex process, with a number of moving parts, so we’ll be testing this process thoroughly in the development environment that Artefactual has set up for us.
-We’ll be providing feedback directly to Artefactual, who will be making changes to the functionality based on our comments.
+This is a complex process, with a number of moving parts, so we'll be testing this process thoroughly in the development environment that Artefactual has set up for us.
+We'll be providing feedback directly to Artefactual, who will be making changes to the functionality based on our comments.
 Artefactual will return in early May to upgrade our production system.

-While this is happening, we’ll also be making changes to DIMES so that these objects can be displayed on the web.
+While this is happening, we'll also be making changes to DIMES so that these objects can be displayed on the web.
 Keep an eye on our [development server](http://192.168.50.29/xtf/search) over the next few weeks to see this in progress!

-In addition to connecting Archivematica to the ATReference database, Artefactual installed a [Device Side USB 5.25” floppy controller](http://www.deviceside.com).
-This will allow us to take disk images of the 5.25” floppy disk digital media and begin processing this type of material in the digital workflow.
+In addition to connecting Archivematica to the ATReference database, Artefactual installed a [Device Side USB 5.25" floppy controller](http://www.deviceside.com).
+This will allow us to take disk images of the 5.25" floppy disk digital media and begin processing this type of material in the digital workflow.